Payments

 However, while you shouldn’t feel obligated to share your P&L or Balance Sheet reports, sharing high level financial pieces helps build some clarity with the vendor about your intentions, establish yourself as a trusted partner and help them understand how to best support your growth goals.

-Tip 4: Consolidate Your Vendors
+Tip 4: Consolidate Your Vendors for a Better Vendor Negotiation Strategy

 Sourcing key ingredients can often lead to situations where you buy the same ingredient from multiple vendors.
 While choosing the right vendor can be difficult in this situation, veteran chefs usually prefer vendors with value propositions other than just offering the lowest price.